Scottish Castles.... there's really nothing else quite like them!

 Written records of this rock date back to the 5th century, and a simple fortress of that time.

-Perhaps the most famous of Scottish castles, Edinburgh Castle sits high on volcanic rock, over 250 ft. above the city of Edinburgh.
+Edinburgh Castle is one of the most famous Scottish castles.
+It sits high on volcanic rock, over 250 ft. above the city of Edinburgh.

 It has sheltered some of Scotland's most famous historical figures and is still 'active' in many ways.